 BACON: If using instead of ham, See Note 1.

 EGGS: Combine the eggs, milk (or half-and-half or heavy cream), Cajun seasoning, and salt and pepper to taste.
 Briskly whisk with a fork to beat air into the eggs and mix until smooth and combined.
 In the empty skillet, add the remaining 1 tablespoon butter and heat to medium high.
 Use a silicone spatula to spread the butter to coat the skillet.
 As soon as the butter is melted, pour the eggs into one even layer.
 Let stand for 30 seconds without touching.
 Then use the spatula to push the eggs from one side of the skillet to the other, tipping the skillet so uncooked eggs fill the empty space of the skillet.
 Continue this process until eggs are cooked, but still slightly wet and shiny.
-Do not over-cook/over scramble.
+Do not over-cook.
 As soon as the eggs are set, empty on top of the potatoes.
-Let pan slightly cool and then return to the burner at low heat.
+Let pan slightly cool and then return to the burner on low heat.

 CHEESE: Transfer all the food from the plate back in the skillet and top with the freshly grated cheese.
 Stir to melt the cheese.
 Taste and adjust any seasonings as needed.
 Transfer to plates and top with chopped bacon or ham.

 SERVE: Serve immediately or stuff into tortillas to make breakfast burritos.